-There are many components of soil, and each one needs to be present in certain quantities in order for you to grow a healthy vegetable crop or a beautiful garden.
+How to test nitrogen in the soil.
+There are many components of soil, and each one needs to be present in certain quantities to grow a healthy vegetable crop or a beautiful garden.

-One of these key nutrients is nitrogen, which is primarily responsible for bountiful, healthy flowers and plants.
+One of these key nutrients is nitrogen, primarily responsible for bountiful, healthy flowers and plants.

 Unfortunately, nitrogen can be lost in the soil either through leaching and denitrification, or it can be present at undesirably high levels.